joshjohanning/github-misc-scripts/gh-cli/README.md

 Gets a list of releases for a repository

-## get-repo.sh

-Gets details about a repo

-## get-repos-not-using-actions.sh
+## get-repositories-not-using-actions.sh

-Get repos not using actions, by files committed in the `.github/workflows` directory
+Get repositories not using actions, by files committed in the `.github/workflows` directory

-## get-repos-using-actions.sh
+## get-repositories-using-actions.sh

-Get repos using actions, by files committed in the `.github/workflows` directory
+Get repositories using actions, by files committed in the `.github/workflows` directory

+## get-repositories-using-circleci.sh

+Get repositories that have a CircleCI configuration file `.circleci/config.yml`

 ## get-repository-topics.sh

 Gets a list of topics for a repository

+## get-repository.sh

+Gets details about a repo

 ## get-saml-identities-in-enterprise.sh